Traverse22 in Brno, Czechia

 TBEX is what I consider to be a "fully-loaded" conference with speakers, sessions, FAM trips, etc.

-The good news is that there are plenty of alternatives to TBEX, a great deal in fact and it seems as though there are more of them coming out every year.
+There are plenty of alternatives to TBEX, a great deal in fact and it seems as though there are more of them coming out every year.
 Next I'm going to discuss my personal favorite.
 I've only been to one of them but doing the math and comparing it to other conferences I've been to, I wouldn't look any further than Traverse.
-I say this for a multitude of reasons but I will admit that I have yet to attend more of them, so much of how I feel about Traverse stems from me personally attending one, just like my feelings toward TBEX are based on first-hand experiences.
+I say this for a multitude of reasons but I will admit that I have yet to attend more of them, so much of how I feel about Traverse stems from me personally attending only one, just like my feelings toward TBEX are based on first-hand experiences.
 But I always like to consider other people's experiences as well, to give my assessments better balance.

 Traverse

 Traverse was founded in 2013, is based in London, and in my opinion is without a doubt the best alternative to TBEX.
-This is for multiple reasons, but one reason Traverse offers a great series of conferencing is that they're well aware of the issues that people have with TBEX, so they do their best to not be like TBEX and also, they aim to be unique in their own right in just about every way possible.
-It's not too difficult for me to say this but one reason that I personally enjoy Traverse is that it's run by Europeans, rather than Americans.
+This is for multiple reasons, but one reason is that they aim to be unique in their own right in just about every way possible.
 This means that American culture, politics, social issues, and other elements are basically omitted from Traverse events.
-They just don't care if you're a Democrat, Republican, Independent or whatever.
+They don't emphasize American politics and social issues so much.
 In other words, Traverse events welcome everyone.
 Traverse typically hosts three events every year; They have their main event, Traverse, and two side events, Keyframe and Reboot.
 I attended Traverse22 in Brno, Czechia and I was very impressed with it.
 Everything about this event was spectacular and well-organized.

 How the annual Traverse main conference works is that there is an opening-night party on Friday, for Traverse22 it was at the beautiful, historic and iconic Špilberk Castle.
 I mean, anywhere in Europe is fascinating for me but to show up to a Friday night gala, at a 13th-century castle, in the heart of Europe is truly orgasmic.
 I didn't know what to think when I walked through those huge wooden doors onto the open-air balcony and was offered a glass of Champaign.
 Holy shit.
 It's definitely not something I'm used to but it was an experience that I'll never forget.
-It was like a real-life fairy tale.
-The opening night gala had all sorts of cool stuff going on with food, beer, wine, concerts, demonstrations and just great company.
+It was like being in a real-life fairy tale.
+Again, this is thanks to the genuine European flavor that Traverse offers.
+The opening-night gala had all sorts of cool stuff going on with food, beer, wine, concerts, demonstrations and just great company.
 I was able to connect with old friends and make new ones.
 For me, people were so much easier to talk to at Traverse and I didn't feel like a criminal like I did at TBEX.
-I felt more free and more welcome, where I could just be myself without condemnation and without the awful dirty looks and the shitty exclusive attitudes.
+I felt more free and more welcome, where I could just be myself without feeling condemned.

 The next two days of the main conference, Saturday and Sunday, is when they have the opening and closing keynotes along with the speaker sessions and sponsor showcase tables.
 In the evenings there are social events including a closing-night party.
 I wasn't able to make the closing-night party at Traverse22 but I did do the pub crawl social around Brno Old Town with a group on Saturday.
 The reason I couldn't make the closing-night party was because I had to catch a train to Bratislava and I needed to leave as soon as possible to get the one I wanted, so that I could make it to Bratislava earlier.
-I would have booked an extra night at the Hotel Passage but it was $150/night!!
-Don't get me wrong, Hotel Passage is nice and that's where the conference was held, but I needed to make my financial resources stretch.
+I would have booked an extra night at the Hotel Passage but I needed to get going.
 Altogether, including layovers, I covered 15 countries in September alone.
 But after seeing Facebook video clips of the closing-night party the next morning, I really wish that I had stayed for it because it was held at Sono Music Club and it looked like a freakin' great time!!

 I've heard TBEXers say that Traverse is a copycat of TBEX, since TBEX has been around longer and indeed was the first of its kind when it did come out.
-I actually used to believe this myself until I attended a Traverse, which was in 2022.
+I actually used to believe this myself until I attended a Traverse in 2022.
 I will admit, there are some parallels but these are the same parallels that you will see at just about every travel conference, and every conference in general.
 Traverse is truly unique in its own ways.
 There are sessions with speakers, similar to TBEX, but these sessions tend to better for me because they're not peppered with American politics or hard-left social issues and the speakers, to me, are more professional and affable.
 There are social functions at the beginning of the conference (opening-night parties) and at end of each day of conferencing, similar to TBEX, but they do vary depending on where they are held.
 So I wouldn't give TBEX or Traverse, either one, an edge in this category.
-Traverse events don't have a "speed networking" timeframe because they know it's a waste of time.
-The sponsors are available throughout the day at their showcase tables, similar to TBEX, for people to speak to them anytime during the conference hours.
+Traverse events don't have a "speed networking" timeframe but I'm OK with that.
+The sponsors are available throughout the day at their showcase tables, similar to TBEX, for people to speak to them anytime during the conference hours or even during conference social functions.
 From my experience, you only really need just a few minutes to talk to a brand rep and exchange business cards and other information with them to have a productive verbal exchange.
 You can speak to them more than once since you have the time with three days of conferencing and you can talk to them at the social functions at the beginning of the conference and at the end of each day.
 Then you can follow-up with them whenever you want after the conference is over via email.
 I believe this is a better way of connecting brands with influencers.
-Also, Traverse has no "meet the experts" timeframe because again, it's a waste of time.
-Again, you can meet whomever you want throughout the entire conference, including the social functions.
 Other differences between TBEX and Traverse are pretty clear, as I've mentioned many of them already, but another big difference is the locations of the conferences.
 And Traverse just attracts better people for me, personally.
+I mean, you can never go wrong with anything European.

-Traverse events are always in great places and are just better conferences, in general, partly because there is only one main Traverse event every year whereas with TBEX they have at least three every year.
+Traverse events are always in great places and are just better conferences, in general, partly because there is only one main Traverse event every year whereas with TBEX they have about two or three every year.
 Traverse offers midweek experiences (TBEX does not) from Tuesday to Friday before the conferences begin that weekend.
 TBEX does offer pre-BEX trips the Thursday and Friday the week of their conferences.
 Both Traverse and TBEX offer FAM (familiarization) trips post-conference that you will need to apply for.
 Traverse organizers put more effort and resources into one main event to make it really great, this makes a big difference.
-TBEX will host a conference wherever there is money being thrown at them, plain and simple.
-Never mind how lame, or even how dangerous a destination may be, if someone offers TBEX enough financial incentives, they're in!!
 Since Traverse is London-based, it does attract a lot of Europeans and most of their main annual events are held in Europe somewhere.
 Also, though Traverse has more of a mix of different kinds of people, even young, old and middle-aged folks, it tends to have more of an overall youthful vibe to it.
 I also firmly believe that Traverse is just more professional and better organized than TBEX, and there is always someone around to assist you if you need some help with something.
 The people working and volunteering for Traverse can be spotted wearing shirts that say "Traverse" so you know exactly who they are.
 One last factor that I'll point out is difference in attendance.
 I noticed a lot more people present at Traverse22 than I did at every TBEX event that I attended, not just the same year, with the exceptions of TBEX Ostrava and TBEX Phuket.
 I really enjoyed my time at my first Traverse event and I highly recommend it to others.
-Michael Ball is a great guy and his crew are truly amazing at what they do.
+Michael Ball is a great guy and his crew are truly amazing at what they do; very professional, very organized and very open-minded people.

-Reboot is a health & wellness-themed event, with the last event being held from April 22nd to 25th in 2022 in Hamburg, Germany.
+Reboot is a health & wellness-themed event, with the 2022 event being held from April 22nd to 25th in Hamburg, Germany.
 It was a multi-day event that included yoga, a Hamburg walking tour, roller skating, studio drift exhibition, Beatles tour, music works session, productivity & mindfulness session and other cool stuff that is aimed to help people improve their health and wellness.
-There is yet to be information about an event for 2024, if and when it's released then I will update it here.
-The best information I could find about last year's event was a vlog that was produced and published by travel influencer, Greg Snell (click his name to subscribe to his YouTube channel).
+There is yet to be information about an event for 2025, if and when it's released then I will update it here.
+The best information I could find about the 2022 event was a vlog that was produced and published by travel influencer, Greg Snell (click his name to subscribe to his YouTube channel).
 I have his permission to share the video which can be seen below.
 Reboot seems like a nice side retreat for travel influencers, and you're likely to see people that you already know from other conferences.

 Traverse Events ReBoot 2022 Hamburg Marketing by Greg Snell